karma-runner/karma/CONTRIBUTING.md

 ## Got a Question or Problem?

-If you have questions about how to use Karma, please direct these to the [Google Group][mailinglist] discussion list or [Stack Overflow][stackoverflow].
+If you have questions about how to use Karma, please direct these to the [Gitter][gitter] discussion list or [Stack Overflow][stackoverflow].

 ## Found an Issue?